abhi-ops-88/portfolio-generator-platform/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome contributions to DeckFolio!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (\`git checkout -b feature/amazing-feature\`)